-Every day, VERTEX’s Forensics team assists insurance carriers and their counsel with numerous claims on various building and property issues.
+Every day, VERTEX’s Forensics team assists insurance carriers and law firms with numerous claims on various building and property issues.
 Two recent homeowners’ insurance claim investigations have concerned drainage from adjacent neighboring houses and developments.
 These claims serve as excellent reminders to be mindful of the effects of hydraulics, water flow, and stormwater management at private and public properties.

 Hydraulics can be defined as the analysis of water as it moves through a conveyance system.
 These systems can include pipe networks, culverts, natural channels, and more.
 Of particular interest to forensic investigations, hydraulics can inform items such as flood mapping and design and analysis of items such as storm drains, basins, and culverts.